-- Windows 10 explorer high CPU utilization – This is a variation of the original error, and in most cases you can fix the problem simply by removing the problematic application from your PC.
+- Windows 10 explorer high CPU utilization – This is a variation of the original error, and in most cases, you can fix the problem simply by removing the problematic application from your PC.

-- Windows explorer constant CPU usage – Another common issue that can occur with Windows Explorer is a constant CPU usage.
+- Windows explorer constant CPU usage – Another common issue that can occur with Windows Explorer is constant CPU usage.
 This can be caused by temporary files, so be sure to remove them.

 - Explorer.exe high CPU usage when moving mouse – This is a slightly unusual issue, but you should be able to fix it using one of our solutions.

 How can I fix explorer.exe high CPU usage on Windows 10?

 - Remove old and temporary files

 - Disable cloud storage clients